MG Software.

 Conclusion

 For businesses, the message is clear: TypeScript is the safe bet for new projects in 2026.
 It has the largest active developer community, the best AI tool support, and the broadest framework ecosystem.
-The question is no longer "should we use TypeScript?" — it is "why aren't we using it yet?"
+The question is no longer "should we use TypeScript?"
+The next question is "why aren't we using it yet?"

 Share this post